hariamoor-zz/todo-cli/content/Rust-Asides.md

 There are other ways to pattern match against more complex enums too: you use [match](https://doc.rust-lang.org/book/ch18-01-all-the-places-for-patterns.html#match-arms).

+(For the category-theory inclined: this has to do with the universal mapping properties of products and coproducts.
+The irrefutable case is essentially stating that if you have a product over types `T` and `U` (say a tuple `(T, U)`), every map from a type `V` into `T` and `U` factors through the product type.
+The refutable case has to do with coproducts.
+The duality means that we cannot be sure we have such a similar factoring.)

 ## Aside: Serialization

 The `serde-rs` library, used in this tutorial, is considered by the open-source community to be the gold standard for safe and predictable serialization.
 It provides a common API to interact with a multitude of formats, including JSON, Bincode, Pickle (in the Python world), YAML, and more!
 Both from a usability perspective and a safety perspective, `serde-rs` provides a much better framework for serialization than others of its kind.
-Below, we provide a comparison between `serde-rs` and similar serialization frameworks in other languages:
+Below, we provide a cursory comparison between `serde-rs` and similar serialization frameworks in other languages:

 ### Java's Default Serialization